 If you prefer a fluffier, less sticky rice, long-grain rice varieties like basmati or jasmine rice would be a better choice.
 These varieties have a lower starch content and result in a drier, separate grain texture when cooked in a rice cooker.

-See also How long do you cook shepherd's pie in the oven
+See also What temperature do you cook ribeye steak on the grill

 In addition to the type of rice used, the amount of water added when cooking in a rice cooker also affects the stickiness of the rice.
 Using the correct ratio of rice to water is important to achieve the desired texture.
 Following the instructions provided by the rice cooker manufacturer or using a trusted recipe will ensure that your rice turns out just right.